ianramzy/decentralized-video-chat/README.md

 - If you want to use a client on another computer/network, make sure you publish your server on an HTTPS connection.
   You can use a service like [ngrok](https://ngrok.com/) for that.

+#### Developing in React

+React is gradually being introduced to the frontend.

+Example - How to develop the `<Footer/>` React component:

+- In `notsupported.html`, change "production.min.js" to "development.js".
+This will give you unminified React warnings / errors.
+- In the terminal, run `npx babel --watch src --out-dir ./public/react --presets react-app/prod`.
+This will compile your React code in the `src` directory to vanilla JavaScript in the `public/react` directory
+- Open `src/Footer/index` and make a change.
+Note the compiled file also updates.
+- To see your change, start the server and navigate to `localhost:3000`.
+Note: Hot reloading is not currently enabled.

 ## Contributing

 Pull Requests are welcome!